Symbolism is important in writing, though probably not as important as English literature courses would have you believe.

 It is told from the husband’s point of view and he eventually gives in, as he always does, and lets his wife watch the nature documentary.
 They sit there in silence, bristling, and watch the show.

 What you could do at this point is describe what the husband feels inside.
 What emotions is he experiencing?
-What thoughts are going around his head?
+And what thoughts are going around his head?

 Instead, you simply describe him sitting there watching the nature documentary, which is showing a female spider devouring her mate.